richardandersen/DSEDiagnosticAnalyticParser/README.md

   ParseLoadOnlySummaryLogs = ParseSummaryLogsOnlyOverlappingDateRanges | LoadSummaryWorkSheets | ProduceSummaryWorkbook
 ```

 **LogParsingExcelOption** -- A list of options around how logs are parsed and if seperate Ecel workbooks are created.
-Multiple options should be separated by a comma (,).
-The fefault is "Detect" (unless changed in the aplication config file).
+Multiple options should be separated by a comma (,) or can be proceed by an plus/minus sign to add or remove options from the default.
+The default is "Detect" (unless changed in the aplication config file).
 Below are the options:
 ```
   Detect            -- If enabled, the log settings will be determined based on ParsingExcelOptions settings (above).
   Parse             -- If enabled, current log files will be included for parsing